Experiences & Case Studies - Safe and Sound Protocol

 Phase 1: SSP Connect (Weeks 1–2)

 Nina started with SSP Connect.
-She experienced the music as pleasant and discovered that she preferred the classical version.
+She found the music pleasant and discovered that she preferred the classical version.
 There were no side effects.
-She quietly built up the listening time and reported after the first week that she already felt “a little calmer” after listening.
+She gradually increased her listening time and reported after the first week that she already felt “a little calmer” after listening.

 Phase 2: SSP Core (Weeks 3–10)

-After activation of SSP Core, the schedule was maintained as agreed upon.
-In the initial phase, Nina carefully adhered to the build-up steps.
-Around week four, she described a first notable moment: she stood in the aisle at work and noticed to her own surprise that she felt no anxiety about it.
-“It was like that anxiety just wasn't there,” she said.”
+After activating SSP Core, the schedule was followed as agreed.
+In the initial phase, Nina strictly adhered to the progression steps.
+Around week four, she described her first notable moment: she was standing in the aisle at work and, to her own surprise, realized she wasn’t feeling any anxiety.
+“It was as if that fear just wasn’t there.”

-Especially striking was a social situation during a concert.
-She met someone with whom she would normally always react violently physically.
-She had expected a strong stress response - but it did not occur.
-Her partner afterwards called her “another Nina.”.
+One particularly striking social situation occurred during a concert.
+She met someone who would normally trigger a strong physical reaction in her.
+She had expected a strong stress response—but it didn’t happen.
+Her partner later described her as “a different Nina.”.

-Similar experiences occurred at work (being able to walk quietly through space), on public transportation, in restaurants and other crowded places.
-Making spontaneous contact - something previously unthinkable - became easier.
+Similar experiences occurred at work (being able to walk calmly through the room), on public transportation, in restaurants, and in other crowded places.
+Making spontaneous contact—something that had previously been unthinkable—became easier.

 Phase 3: SSP Balance (Weeks 11–16)

-“It's a burden off my shoulders.
-I easily make small talk with someone now, which I didn't dare before because I was afraid people would look at me and have an opinion.
-So for all a big social fear that is gone.”
+“It’s a weight off my shoulders.
+Now I can easily strike up a conversation with someone, something I didn’t dare do before because I was afraid people would look at me and judge me.
+So that major social anxiety is gone.”

 — Nina, SoundTherapy client (anonymous)